getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 ## Primer: Tree Shaking

-If you do not know what tree shaking is and how it works, you can [read about it in our docs](https://docs.sentry.io/platforms/javascript/configuration/tree-shaking/).
+Tree shaking allows a JavaScript bundler to remove unused code from the final bundle If you're not familiar with how it works and their advantages, we recommend [reading about it in our docs](https://docs.sentry.io/platforms/javascript/configuration/tree-shaking/) for more details.

 ## Allow to remove iframe & shadow DOM support via a build-time flag

-While rrweb allows to capture more or less everything that happens on your page, some of the things it can capture may not be necessary for some users.
+While rrweb allows you to capture more or less everything that happens on your page, some of the things it can capture may not be necessary for some users.
 For these cases, we now allow users to manually remove certain parts of the rrweb codebase they may not need at build time, reducing the bundle size.

-In [getsentry/sentry-javascript#9274](https://github.com/getsentry/sentry-javascript/pull/9274) & [getsentry/rrweb#114](https://github.com/getsentry/rrweb/pull/114) we implemented the ground work to allow to tree shake iframe and shadow dom recording.
+In [getsentry/sentry-javascript#9274](https://github.com/getsentry/sentry-javascript/pull/9274) & [getsentry/rrweb#114](https://github.com/getsentry/rrweb/pull/114) we implemented the ground work to allow for tree shaking iframe and shadow DOM recordings.
 This means that if, for example, you don't have any iframes on your page, you can safely opt-in to remove this code from your application.

 In [getsentry/sentry-javascript-bundler-plugins#428](https://github.com/getsentry/sentry-javascript-bundler-plugins/pull/428) we implemented an easy way to implement these optimizations in your app.
 If you are using one of our bundler plugins: